VitruvianOS/Vitruvian/README.md

 #### Video backends

-Supported:
+There's no app_server backend at this moment.

+Planned to be supported:
 * XServer (to be eventually replaced by Wayland)
-* DirectFB (planned to be deprecated in favor of the linuxfb driver)

-Unsupported:
 * Linux direct framebuffer
 * Wayland